dbelyaeff/cogearjs.org/src/pages/blog/2018/09/vue-plugin.md

 npm install cogear-plugin-vue
 ```

-Plugin will loads up automatically.
+Plugin will be loaded automatically.

 # Usage